-We continue our tour along the N3 Gateway, stopping in at the quaint village of Van Reenen.
-Where we meet Caroline of Oaklands Country Manor and the owner of The Cultured Whey.
+We continue our way along the N3 Gateway, stopping in at the quaint village of Van Reenen, where we meet Caroline of Oaklands Country Manor and the owner of The Cultured Whey.

 “I live in the Van Reenen area, Oaklands Country Manor is 7km from the town and is based on a farm.
 Oaklands is a family friendly farm with a strong emphasis on regenerative farming.
 We employ 20 full time ladies at Oaklands.”

 “Our long affiliation to the region and a strong sense of family values form the core of the Oaklands ethos, and it’s one that extends to the nearby community as well.
 A primary employer in the area, Oaklands is deeply committed to local skills development and providing opportunities for social and economic upliftment.
 Johnson Ndluvu used to spend his school holidays working in the gardens on the estate.
 After he expressed an interest in cooking, he joined the Oaklands kitchen – his dedication and talent paid off and he now holds the key position of chef.
 All our staff come from the surrounding area and form part of our community.”